 You will need to bring the following to your appointment for notary services:

-- 2 Pieces of Unexpired ID: You will need to bring in the following types of identification:
+Two pieces of valid IDYou will need to bring in the following types of identification:

 – Secondary ID: The second piece of ID could simply be another photo ID as per the above list, or it could be a non-photo ID such as a SIN Card or a Credit Card.

-- ***NOTE***: We cannot accept Health Cards as a valid form of ID
+**NOTE**: We do not accept OHIP cards as a form of ID.